-It's one of the creepiest rooms in the city, hands down — yet relatively few people have seen it.
-When you do, it's difficult to forget.
+It's one of the creepiest rooms in the city, hands down, yet relatively few people have seen it.
+Once you do, it's difficult to forget.

-As visitors from WRIR-FM's music-history tour find out, attendees used to leave their children in the nursery room during the early heyday of the theater in the 1930s and '40s.
-The National's general manager, Clay Dabney, explains the unnerving legend that circulates among employees.
+As visitors on WRIR-FM's music-history tour learn, attendees used to leave their children in the nursery room during the early heyday of the theater in the 1930s and '40s; back when Hollywood luminaries like Orson Welles and Eddie Cantor performed at the theater.
+The National's general manager, Clay Dabney, explains the unnerving legend that circulates today among employees.

-Style Weekly couldn't confirm any of these reports at press time.
+Style Weekly couldn't confirm any of this information at press time.
 Employees at the Historic Richmond Foundation, which was heavily involved in the restoration efforts, had never heard of the story.

-It is possible the myth began due to a similar incident recounted in the book "Celebrate Richmond Theater," by Wayne Dementi, Elisabeth Dementi and Kathryn Fuller-Seeley.
-It mentions a vaudeville performer who hanged himself at the National in 1928, whose ghost allegedly "unscrews the lightbulbs backstage as quickly as they're put in."
+But a local historian says that it is possible the vengeful myth began due to a similar incident recounted in the book "Celebrate Richmond Theater," by Wayne Dementi, Elisabeth Dementi and Kathryn Fuller-Seeley.
+It mentions a vaudeville performer who hanged himself at the National in 1928, and whose ghost allegedly "unscrews the lightbulbs backstage as quickly as they're put in."

-During a visit last week, a Style reporter navigated the labyrinthine maze of low-ceilinged hallways directly beneath the stage to find a crooked, brick-walled closet with a few drumheads sitting in it.
-No loose screws anywhere.
-A half-amused theater employee says he's neither seen nor heard anything unholy backstage at night.
-Clearly he's never worked a Gwar show.
+During a visit last week, a Style reporter navigated the labyrinthine maze of low-ceilinged hallways beneath the stage in search of the paranormal.
+All I could find was a narrow, crooked, brick-walled closet with a few drumheads stacked in it; no loose screws anywhere.
+A half-amused National employee walked by and said he had neither seen nor heard anything unholy backstage at night.
+Clearly he's never been backstage at a Gwar show, I thought.

 But Dabney can't shake the feeling of something ghostly.